 Core components:

-Modules LT Auditor-MP extends its collection capabilities through installable modules, each targeting a specific data source.
-Modules are installed separately on the relevant servers or systems and stream data back to the LT Auditor-MP server.
-Current modules include:
+Modules: LT Auditor MP extends its collection capabilities through installable modules, each targeting a specific data source.
+Modules are installed separately on the relevant servers or systems and stream data back to the LT Auditor MP server.

 | Module | Purpose |